-The moving party must seek relief within fifteen (15) days of the occurrence of the grounds for relief by filing a discovery memorandum, seeking, for example, to compel or or for protective order.
-No Motions shall be filed.
-The Memorandum shall not exceed five (5) pages (double-spaced) and shall briefly inform the Court regarding the discovery issues to be heard.
-The Discovery Memorandum shall include a certification that the parties have complied with Southern District of Florida Local Rule 7.1(a)(3).
+The moving party must seek relief within fifteen (15) days of the occurrence of the grounds for relief by filing a discovery motion, seeking, for example, to compel or for protective order.
+The Motion shall not exceed five (5) pages (double-spaced) and shall briefly inform the Court regarding the discovery issues to be heard.
+The Discovery Motion shall include a certification that the parties have complied with Southern District of Florida Local Rule 7.1(a)(3) and provide the information required by the Rule.

-The moving party shall attach to their Discovery Memorandum any requests for production, requests for admission, or interrogatories that are in dispute and the written responses thereto, if any.
+The moving party shall attach to their Discovery Motion any requests for production, requests for admission, or interrogatories that are in dispute and the written responses thereto, if any.

-The opposing party shall file a responsive memorandum, also not to exceed five (5) pages (double-spaced), no later than three (3) days after the original Discovery Memorandum is filed.
+The opposing party shall file a response, also not to exceed five (5) pages (double-spaced), no later than three (3) business days after the Discovery Motion is filed.
 No replies are permitted, unless ordered by the Court.

-Neither party shall attach correspondence to their Discovery Memorandum or response thereto.
+Neither party shall attach correspondence to their Discovery Motion or response thereto.

-Both parties should review and be mindful of the Discovery Objections Section, below, when conferring regarding discovery disputes and before submitting a Discovery Memorandum or response regarding a discovery dispute.
+Both parties should review and be mindful of the Discovery Objections Section, below, when conferring regarding discovery disputes and before submitting a Discovery Motion or response regarding a discovery dispute.
+As set forth in the Discovery Objections Section, blanket, boilerplate objections are improper.
+Objections should be narrowly tailored to specific responses and explained, and if documents are withheld based on objections, the response must so indicate.